 For tax purposes, travel expenses are the amounts you spend when you travel away from your tax home overnight for your business (rental) activity.
 You don't have to travel any set distance to take a travel expense deduction.
 However, you can't take this deduction if you just spend the night in a motel across town.
 You must travel outside your city limits.
 If you don't live in a city, you must go outside the general area where your tax home is located.

 You must stay away overnight or at least long enough to require a stop for sleep or rest.
 You cannot satisfy the rest requirement by merely napping in your car.
+(Learn more about the top tax deductions for landlords.)

 In order to deduct the cost of your trip, it must be primarily for your rental activity.
 This means that you must have a rental purpose in mind before starting out, and you must actually do something for your rental activity while you're away.
 Examples of rental business purposes include: